-Named after the Scots Gaelic version of his surname, Caimbeul's Forge was set up by Doug in 2012 after he completed his study of Blacksmithing & Metal Work at Warwickshire College where, whilst studying under Master Blacksmith Michelle Parker FWCB (Fellow of the Worshipful Company of Blacksmiths), he obtained his BTEC Level 3 Diploma with a double distinction.
-During his time at college, he was also awarded the Certificate of Competency from the Worshipful Company of Blacksmiths.
-After college, Doug was fortunate to work under the wing of Master Blacksmith Steve Rook FWCB where he continued to develop his skills.
-Doug was further awarded a Certificate of Merit from the Worshipful Company of Blacksmiths in 2014 after demonstrating his progress as a working blacksmith.
+After college, Doug was fortunate to work under the wing of Silver Medallist Master Blacksmith Steve Rook FWCB where he continued to develop his skills.
+Doug was further awarded a Certificate of Merit from the WCB in 2014 after demonstrating his progress as a working blacksmith.
 In May 2016 Doug was awarded the Diploma of Merit, becoming an Associate of the Worshipful Company of Blacksmiths (AWCB).
 He was formally presented with his Diploma in October 2016.
 In May 2020 Doug was further awarded the Bronze Medal, becoming a Fellow of the Worshipful Company of Blacksmiths (FWCB) and officially becoming a Master Blacksmith.
 He was formally presented with his Bronze Medal in October 2021.

 www.blacksmithscompany.co.uk/awards

-For directions, please click the link below.
+For directions to the forge, please click the link in red below.

 Contact Us